 A skeptical eye may roll at what appears to be an iterative upgrade from Samsung with the new Galaxy Buds Plus, but I’m here to tell you that these earphones are worth their asking price.
-The Samsung Galaxy Buds Plus may be nearly indistinguishable from last year’s model; however, don’t let that fool you: Spotify integration is a must-have feature for music lovers and the extra-long battery life is great for international flyers.
+The Samsung Galaxy Buds Plus may be nearly indistinguishable from last year’s model; however, don’t let that fool you: improved microphone quality is noticeable, and the extra-long battery life is great for international flyers.

 Who should get the Samsung Galaxy Buds Plus?